1. G-quadruplex Assembly¶

 1.1.
 What Gets Built¶

-In samples/poly_BRACO.py, quartets are the rigid building blocks.
+In samples/poly_BRACO.py, Quartet are the rigid building blocks.
 Three

 quartets are grouped into one